tigershan1130/RLSimUE/README.md

 Additionally, TD3 uses delayed policy updates, which means the policy is updated less frequently than the critics.
 It can also use replay buffer for simlar temporal storage from training.
 The momentum and dynamics handling would be better.

 ### Expected Performance
-* Navigation Accuracy: >90% target reach rate
+* Navigation Accuracy: ??
-* Collision Avoidance: <5% collision rate
+* Collision Avoidance: ??
-* Path Efficiency: Within 120% of optimal path length
-* Training Stability: Consistent learning curves
+* Training Stability: Consistent learning curve?